Someone puts on a high calf-high black walking sock while sat on a rock

 Synthetic

-Fit / Length
+The Right Fit and Length

 The absence of a seam in this vulnerable area takes away the chance of any painful rubbing across the top of your toes.